 Do you love video games?
 Have you ever wondered how to make them or what a career working on them would be like?

-Get additional information about the Interactive Simulation and Video Game Technology program, offered exclusively at Richland College among the colleges of DCCCD.
-See a video on the program.
+The Interactive Simulation and Video Game Technology program is offered exclusively at Richland College among the colleges of DCCCD.

 Interactive computer simulation is a versatile technology, with 3-D animation a dynamic medium that can illustrate complex ideas in a short time.
 Applications include:

 These rates are

 entry hourly wages for the following Interactive Simulation and Game Technology jobs in the Dallas-Fort Worth area.

 1 This job may require a bachelor's degree or higher.

 review current job openings and contact your advisor to review your options.